blokin/rolling_softres/README.md

 # Rolling SoftRes

 This script was created to give World of Warcraft raid leaders an easy way to maintain a rolling soft reserve loot system.
 The rolling soft reserve system works by adding bonus points to your rolls for each raid you attend and place a soft-reserve on the same item.
-This script currently requires a MySQL database with a separate table per raid/group (although I may release an update to just use a CSV file if requested).
+This script currently requires a MySQL database with a separate table per raid/group.

 Your first raid, you will have 0 bonus points.
 Your second raid, you will have 5 bonus points.